M

 I believe the universe hums with joy.
 I've seen magic at work.
 I believe the impossible can happen.
 Life is joy.
 Life is magic.
 Life is inescapable, never-ending.

 "Breathe joy in" is my most basic tool and it often saves the day.
-A bit more complicated is having experienced JRM or "Joy Resonance into Magic," which was hidden in the initials of my name from day one.

 My maternal grandmother was a single-mom she-shaman Native (South) American who moved from the Brazil-Uruguay border to the capital city to work in a slaughter plant.
 She is my hero and I am hers.